Given by the Mary MacKillop Foundation to meet increasing needs in the community in FY2017

 These projects have an emphasis on maintaining and building the dignity in others and integrating people back into the community.

 The Mary MacKillop Foundation's Indigenous Tertiary Scholarship Program was established in 1998.
-Since then, 75 Aboriginal and Torres Strait Islander Scholars have graduated with a tertiary degree, many of whom are the first in their family to do so.
+Since then, 101 Aboriginal and/or Torres Strait Islander Scholars have graduated with a tertiary degree, many of whom are the first in their family to do so.

-This year, 66 Aboriginal or Torres Strait Islander students are supported through tertiary education scholarships.
+This year, 93 Aboriginal and/or Torres Strait Islander students are supported through tertiary education scholarships.
 These scholarships cover course fees as well as living expenses.
 By reducing barriers to completing tertiary education The Mary MacKillop Foundation helps close the gap on Indigenous disadvantage by creating better employment opportunities, better health outcomes and future leaders; enabling greater participation in community and economic growth.

 "More than ever we should be humble and patient, charitable and forgiving"